For foodie cities such as New York City and Los Angeles, restaurant closures will hit hard

 New rules aimed at containing the spread of the coronavirus are a public health necessity, but for foodie cities such as New York City and Los Angeles, mandated closures of restaurant dining rooms and bars will extract a heavy economic toll, analysts say.

 “Those are pretty big numbers.
-You shut down those two markets for any period of time, it’s pretty drastic,” Pawlak said.
-He predicted that New York City restaurant business could be slashed by more than half, with Los Angeles faring slightly better.
+You shut down those two markets for any period of time, it’s pretty drastic,” he said.
+He predicted that New York City's restaurant business could be slashed by more than half, with Los Angeles faring slightly better.

 The economic hit will be absorbed by countless other businesses that support the restaurant industry, from linen-cleaning services to equipment maintenance companies to wholesale food suppliers.